campvanilla/casualdb/README.md

 </code></h4>

-Searches an array and **removes** all occurrences that satisfy the predicate.
+Searches through the collection and returns a new `CollectionOperator` where all occurrences that satisfy the predicate are *omitted*.
 The predicate can be of two forms:

-1. An object with keys that you would like to match
+1. An object with keys that you would like to match.
+The keys of the object should be a subset of the keys available on the items of the collection.
 2. A search-function where you can provide your custom logic and return `true` for the condition you are looking for.

 Returns a `CollectionOperator` with the updated array.